LesFerch/WinSetView/Manual.md

 No. Although this is "possible" in theory, it's impractical to implement as the data to be extracted is stored in an undocumented binary format.

-## Is there a way to load up Mirosoft's default folder view settings (for Windows 10 and 11) into WinSetView?
+## Is there a way to load up Microsoft's default folder view settings (for Windows 10 and 11) into WinSetView?

 Yes.
 Enable the **Advanced** interface, click **Load Settings**, and then select the file **Win10-Microsoft-Defaults.ini**.